to Mount Holyoke College Bushido-Kai Karate

 since 1994.
 In addition, Ms. Arrighi

-teaches the Advanced RAD, RAD Kids, and Keychain defense.
+teaches the Advanced RAD, RAD Kids, Keychain Defense, Weapon defense and RAD for Seniors.
 Certified

 in 2001, by the National Self defense Institue's SAFE Instructor

 program she hopes to bring the self defense and safety awareness